geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where their long course the months in darkness roll,

-And fogs eternal shroud the frozen pole ;
+And fogs eternal shroud the frozen pole;

 Those seas where endless wastes of snow appear.